orCosta/Data_Project/README.md

 Data Sets used:
-Data set of X general food products and their chemical(?) structure:
+Data set of ~420 general food products and their chemical structure:
 Data set of 28K recipes:

 Pre-Processing stage: